 Drawbacks of Option 1- DIY

-- Depending on your project, you will have to lift and install heavy building materials and appliances.
+Depending on your the scope of work, you will have to lift and install heavy building materials and appliances.
 As well as lift and operate heavy tools (sometimes while on a ladder).
 While planning for your project, be aware of what specific actions you will need to take to complete the project, (standing for many hours, using tools in tight spaces, lifting very heavy building materials, and spending your free time doing these things)

 If these drawbacks haven’t scared you away, this is still a viable option for you!

 Option 2: Hiring Subcontractors (Acting as your own General Contractor)

 If you want to tackle your renovation with more of a hybrid approach, where you handle the design and scheduling side of the project but let others do the physical work, then acting as your general contractor may be the right choice for you!